asen/smg/docs/admin/index.md

 pre\_fetch can have a **child\_conc** property (default 1 if not specified) which determines how many threads can execute this pre-fetch child pre-fetches (but not object commands which are always parallelized).
-Pre fetch also supports **notify-xxx**: - these are multiple properties which define monitoring alert notifications (check [monitoring config](#monitoring) for details).
-Note that from the per-leve specifiers only notify-unkn is relevant at this level.
+Pre fetch also supports **notify-unkn** - to override alert recipients for failure (check [monitoring config](#monitoring) for details).
 Here are two example pre_fetch definitions, one referencing the other as a parent:

 <blockquote>
 <pre>